 Sometimes, organizations like to “play with numbers” to make themselves “appear better”.

-I remember when Citi had a 20% ceiling for annual turnover.
+I remember when the USCC/U.S. Citibanking Center originally had a 15% ceiling for annual turnover.

 Changed it to 25% as soon as we got to 19.8%.